N1koJones/Latex-Resume/README.md

 # LaTeX Resume
-This is a LaTex resume originally made by Mat Pellarin and updated for myself.
+This is a LaTeX resume originally made by Mat Pellarin and updated for myself.